cassandragoodby/Lopinski_Pellazar_CSCI2270_FinalProject/README.md

 by reading in a new file with information from the last/most recent game that was played.

 A linked list will also be created to separate the different teams in order to have a faster search.

+Contributer:
+Cassandra Goodby

+Bugs:
+No main file so code did not run